A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

-Still regarding the general setting of a Riemannian curved manifold $M$, the analogous Lagrangians referred in \cite[p.
-32]{BGG}, defined over the Grassmannian bundle of $n$-planes over Euclidean flat space, call our attention to the following common feature.
-Each pull-back $\hat{f}^*\alpha_{n-i}$ to a hypersurface $N$ is the sum of all $i\times i$ minor determinants of $A$, times $(-1)^{i}$ and times the volume form of $N$.
-In particular,
+The proof of the following result is quite immediate and in line with the deduction of previous identities, cf. Section \ref{PfsELsystems}. \begin{prop} For $0\leq i\leq n$, we have $\hat{f}^*\alpha_{i}=(-1)^i\sympol_i(A)\,\vol_N$. \end{prop} The Lagrangians referred in \cite[p.
+32]{BGG}, defined over the Grassmannian bundle of $n$-planes over flat Euclidean space, call our attention to the following feature on the general setting of a Riemannian manifold $M$.
+We have the functional $\calF_n$ satisfying